A Look Back at Amazing Spider-Man #256 (1984)

 Spider-Man here continues to struggle somewhat with his personal life having recently lost Gwen Stacey while remaining disturbed about the identity of the Green Goblin.
 The webslinger also has to live with the heavy situation in which a lot of people in New York were convinced that he killed Norman Osborne which was the result of his own boss’ handling of the Daily Bugle.
 These elements along with his civilian involvement with his newspaper creatively added to the build-up of Spider-Man’s eventual encounters with the Punisher.
 The build-up was structured nicely and the pay-off was worth it.

 There was also the introduction of Jackal.
 While he has a hideous appearance, his participation was more about scheming than action which contrasted him with the Punisher.
 For the newcomers reading this, Jackal is actually Miles Warren in a more monstrous form.
-From this comic book, it was clear that Jackal was created to be a recurring for of Spider-Man and this was strongly executed in the controversial Clone Saga of the 1990s.
+From this comic book, it was clear that Jackal was created to be a recurring super villain for Spider-Man and this was strongly executed in the first Clone Saga of 1975 and the controversial Clone Saga of the 1990s.

 Going back to the Punisher, he symbolically uses guns with designs that were more grounded in reality (inspired by real-life guns in looks) instead of taking influence from science fiction.
 As an assassin living with a strong code, the Punisher is truly determined to eliminate Spider-Man whom he even referred to as a murderer.
 The perception of Spider-Man as a criminal on the part of the Punisher clearly reflected the defamation caused by the Daily Bugle on the webslinger.
 Gerry Conway established the assassin to be a strong believer in fighting evil by using violence and killing.